Topological orderings of weighted directed acyclic graphs: Marking and Unmarking

 \begin{claim} $w(U_i)>0$ for all $i$. \end{claim}

-\begin{proof} We prove the stronger statement that the weight of any $U_i$-outward closed set is positive ($U_i$ is clearly $U_i$-outward closed).
-Suppose the statement is false and let $X$ be a minimal counterexample, i.e., $X$ is $U_i$-outward closed and $w(X) \leq 0$.
-If $Y$ is a non-empty $X$-inward closed set, then $X\setminus Y$ is $U_i$-outward closed and a proper subset of $X$, hence $w(X\setminus Y) > 0$ (by the minimality of $X$).
+\begin{proof} We prove the stronger statement that the weight of any $U_i$-indirected set is positive ($U_i$ is clearly $U_i$-indirected).
+Suppose the statement is false and let $X$ be a minimal counterexample, i.e., $X$ is $U_i$-indirected and $w(X) \leq 0$.
+If $Y$ is a non-empty $X$-outdirected set, then $X\setminus Y$ is $U_i$-indirected and a proper subset of $X$, hence $w(X\setminus Y) > 0$ (by the minimality of $X$).